top of page

 Owners can be assured that the IEBWA practitioner of their choice has attained a high standard of training and that the practitioner works within the ethical scope of practice, related to equine/animal sports massage.

-A CERTIFIED MEMBER OF THE ASSOCIATION FOR PEMF PROFESSIONALS
+A MEMBER OF THE INTERNATIONAL SOCIETY FOR EQUITATION SCIENCE

 4iOzPyP_BEVA-logo-Pantone-288U.jpg